A network of support – concert opportunities, guidance, and community – that lasts a lifetime

 Several recent graduates founded the Alumni Support Group (ASG).
 Alumni are invited to regular meetings at the Perlmans’ New York City home to support each other through the transition to professional musicianship and to perform together and for each other for feedback and support.

 October 11 - 16, 2017

-During the 2016 residency, twenty PMP alumni returned to Shelter Island to study chamber music with Merry Peckham and Itzhak Perlman and develop essential skills of community engagement.
-On Sunday, November 6, the alumni performed a concert at the Clark Arts Center of chamber music.
-PMP alumni also went into local East End schools during the residency for outreach sessions with students.
+During the 2017 retreat, sixteen PMP alumni returned to Shelter Island to study chamber music with Merry Peckham and Itzhak Perlman and develop essential skills of community engagement.
+On Sunday, October 15, the alumni performed a concert at the Clark Arts Center of chamber music.
+The alumni also performed and taught in local East End schools and music programs on Monday, October 16.

 Monday, October 16 (Throughout the day)

 Appearances at Oysterponds Elementary, Peconic Community School, Shelter Island School, Southampton Strings Festival, Southold Elementary School, and more

 Alice Ivy-Pemberton and Jeremiah Blacklow, violins

 Connor Kim, cello